ishaniB13/Waldplanungsassistent/README.md

 # Waldplanungsassistent
-Waldplanungsassistent is an interactive tool to help forest planners make informed decisions on reforestation and forest management.
+<b>Waldplanungsassistent</b> is an interactive tool that aids forest planners in making well-informed decisions on reforestation and forest management.
+It gathers input from users through questions on forest conditions, tree species preferences, natural regeneration, wildlife, and funding.
+The tool then provides a tailored summary with recommendations, exportable as a PDF.
+It supports multiple-choice inputs, validates user responses, and incorporates forestry guidelines like WET (Waldentwicklungstypen) for sustainable forest development.